 All faculty members are credentialed Montessori teachers, which means they have had extensive post-graduate education in child development, Montessori curriculum and philosophy.
 Additionally, faculty members have been awarded the appropriate Montessori credentials for the age groups in which they teach.

 Cindy received the National Center for Montessori Education (NCME) primary Montessori Education Diploma and became a Children’s House assistant and lead teacher at the New Path Montessori School in Philadelphia.
-Cindy then took a job at a residential home for children and worked with disabled adolescents in a group home setting.
+Cindy also worked at a residential home for children and cared for disabled adolescents in a group home setting.
 In 1988, Cindy became an Extended Day Director at TMS (when it was known as New Horizons Montessori School).
 After achieving her AMI “Assistant to Infancy” certification in Denver, Cindy then became a TMS Toddler Guide where she has been ever since.
 Cindy is in her 27th year of teaching at TMS.
 Both of her daughters are TMS alumnae.

 Toddler Guide; 30 Years at TMS